The Bottom Line

 - Variable speed to protect your plants, mulch.

-- Being gas-powered, you have to clean these leaf blower vacuums frequently.
+- Being gas-powered, you have to clean this equipment frequently.

 - Said locking clip also hard to see (should be painted a bright color).